WebDevStudios/WDS-Coding-Standards/CONTRIBUTING.md

 $ phpcs -i
 The installed coding standards are PEAR, Zend, PSR2, MySource, Squiz, PSR1, WordPress-VIP, WordPress, WordPress-Extra, WordPress-Docs, WordPress-Core and WebDevStudios
 ```

+Now your coding standards will be running off of the development version via the repo you cloned and _it's_ dependencies.
+Note, you can always checkout stable versions easily via `git checkout x.x` and `rm -Rf vendor/` then `composer install`.

 _________________

 # Changes